ORBNETSYS/i-PRO-Active-Guard-Public/readme.md

 - Fixed: Issue #49 Exception error occurs if user enter a watchlist name for People watchlist when there is no watchlist registered
 - Fixed: Issue #50 Validity period for People watchlist may be unintentionally specified in API
 - Fixed: Issue #51 Milestone 2022 - R3 - Active Guard Plugin 1.01 - Face tab
+- Fixed: Issue #52 Filter color for bag color and shoes color with Exclude selected color option is not correct
+- Fixed: Issue #53 "middle" is used in API when threshold "High" is selected for People search filter

 ## [1.0.1] - 11.10.2022